kodeFant/dev-bootcamp/YelpCamp/readme.md

 * Add a better header/title
 * Make campgrounds display in a grid

-$Style the Navbar and Form
+#Style the Navbar and Form
 * Add a navbar to all templates
 * Style the new campground form